Camping Induction Cooktop; our initial thoughts

 You have to watch the battery levels

 It doesn’t really matter if you run the gas bottles out on the camper trailer.
-The flame goes out, you swap the lever over in the front and turn the gas bottle on, and fire it back up again.
+The flame goes out, you swap the valve over in the front and turn the gas bottle on, and fire it back up again.
 Its not so simple with an induction cooktop; if you run out of battery, your fridge stops, and everything else does too.

 You do have to keep an eye on the battery voltage, but if you are smart its not much of an issue anyway.